Morag Keil, Reap What You Sow, 2014. Courtesy the artist and Project Native Informant

 In this 2016 essay, Despret and Meuret discuss the recent re-emergence of traditional sheep herding practices in the South of France.
 When shepherds graze their sheep by way of seasonal movement between pastures – instead of industrially confined feeding systems – they begin to jointly navigate their expanded habitat, transforming the landscape along the way.
 In their essay, Despret and Meuret describe this process as ‘cosmoecology’, a mode of existence in which multiple beings respond to each other’s existence in attunement with their local environment.
 Despret and Meuret argue that these connections between humans and non-humans can encourage us to craft new ways to help life flourish on a damaged planet.

-This session of On Animacy will offer an environment in which to collectively explore, critique and come to understand the argument for cosmoecology.
+This session will offer an environment in which to collectively explore, critique and come to understand the argument for cosmoecology.

 Vinciane Despret & Michel Meuret, ‘Cosmoecological Sheep and the Arts of Living on a Damaged Planet’, Environmental Humanities, Vol. 8, Issue 1 (May 2016), pp. 24 – 36.